4k4xs4pH1r3/offensive-security/ubuntu.md

 [!] legal disclaimer: Usage of this for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 #
+For do this more dynamic let's see in parallel some https://nmap.org/movies/

+The main objective of this automation were designed Extrictly and Limited only for educational purposes.

+#
+Only authorized DevSecOps, can use this due to your client/target boundary concerns.
+#
 # Pre-Requisites: